Income Tax Installments... And Why CRA Asks for Them

-I don’t know a single person who enjoys paying the taxman their annual installment payments but there are some who begrudgingly resign themselves to making them because they know that they are going to owe on April 30th.
-And there are some taxpayers who downright refuse to pay their installments and in doing so take their punishment by way of interest and penalties on April 30th.
+I don’t know a single person who enjoys paying the taxman their annual installment payments, but some begrudgingly resign themselves to making them because they know that they are going to owe on April 30th.
+And some taxpayers downright refuse to pay their installments and, in doing so, take their punishment by way of interest and penalties on April 30th.

-Any taxpayer who does not pay their installments and owe tax at the end of the year will pay interest on the unpaid tax instalments dating back to the due date of the missed payment.
+Any taxpayer who does not pay their installments and owes tax at the end of the year will pay interest on the unpaid tax instalments dating back to the due date of the missed payment.
 CRA’s interest rate is generally around 5%.
 If a taxpayer still owes taxes after making the required installment payments as set forth by CRA, the taxpayer will not be penalized.
-If your installments total more than you owed, you will receive it back by way of your tax refund.
+If you overpay in installments through the year, you will receive it back by way of your tax refund.

-In summary, it is best to make your installments if you want to avoid giving CRA any extra money!
-Like any other debt we, the taxpayers, are responsible to pay interest on what we owe.
-If you will be in a refund position anyway, you don’t need to pay.
+In summary, it is best to make your installments if you want to avoid giving CRA any extra money!!